jdbest/psy-203/README.md

 If using your own computer, follow the [syllabus details on installing R and RStudio](https://faculty.bard.edu/~jdainerbest/psy-203/syllabus.html#installing-r-and-rstudio-on-your-own-computer), and then open RStudio.
 If using RStudio Cloud, make an account [on RStudio.Cloud](https://rstudio.cloud/), and then skip to the next section.

-You'll need to know what the "working directory" is.
-This is the folder on your computer where you'll be storing your files.
-(For example, the "Downloads" folder on most computers is located in your user folder/Downloads, e.g., mine might be in /Users/jdbest/Downloads on a Mac or in C:/Users/jdbest/Downloads on a PC.)
+You'll need to make a decision about what will be your "working directory".
+The working directory is the folder on your computer where you'll be storing your files, and where R assumes you're working.
+(For example, you might use the "Downloads" folder on most computers is located in your user folder/Downloads, e.g., mine might be in /Users/jdbest/Downloads on a Mac or in C:/Users/jdbest/Downloads on a PC.)

 Use the *PC* **Tools > Change Working Directory** menu (*Mac* **Session > Set Working Directory > Choose Directory**).
 Navigate to whatever folder you'll be using for this class.
-(You might want to use something like /yourusername/Bard/PSY 203/labs.)
+(You might want to use something like /yourusername/Bard/PSY 203/labs -- but anything is fine so long as you know where it is.)
+This is the sort of folder that when you go to Finder (*Mac*) or Windows Explorer (*PC*), you can find all of the files associated with this class in one place.
+(If you're on a shared computer, you may have limited choices.
+Documents folders are fine!)

 Optional: You can permanently set your working directory using the Tools Menu.
 Go to Tools: Global Options, and then click the "Browse..." under Default working director.
 Navigate to the same folder you just set.